dwinter/pafr/README.md

 In development
 --------------

-This package is in the process of being turned from research code into a nice usable package.
-The package is now feature-complete and has a suite of tests and documentation.
+The package is now feature-complete and being readied for its first CRAN release.
+It has a suite of tests and documentation.
 It is still possible that you will find bugs that our own test data has not thrown up, so please provide any feedback and or issues you have with the code.

 Install
 -------